cybercongress/go-cyber/docs/run_validator.md

 +-----------------------------------------------------------------------------+
 ```

-Your machine is ready to launch fullnode.
+Your machine is ready to launch the fullnode.

-## Cyberd fullnode launching
+### Cyberd fullnode launching

 1. Create folders for keys and data storing where you want, for example: